TylerC-Anderson/TylerC-Anderson/README.md

 #################

 - 🖖 A bit more about me -
 I'm diving headlong into the world of tech, specifically Cybersecurity and Networking.
 I have a wide range of skills from my time in retail to my experience as a biology research assistant and now my current position as an IT Technical Support Representative.
 I am a quick study, I love to learn, and I have excellent communication skills from my time in customer service.
 These qualities and more make me a great asset to any team.
-When I'm not studying for certs or keeping up to date with the latest tech-related news, I'm likely tinkering on my Linux VM, hanging with my partner and our cat, playing tabletop- or videogames with my friends, or watching something nerdy on TV (Star Trek, anyone?).
+When I'm not studying for certs or keeping up to date with the latest tech-related news, I'm likely tinkering on my Linux VM, hanging with my partner and our cat, playing tabletop games or videogames with my friends, or watching something nerdy on TV (Star Trek, anyone?).

 #################